rsnorman/rsnorman/_posts/2016-05-03-clairvoyant-ruby.md

 For example, I recently started working on a library to mark and safely expose personal data.
-My thought process is to mark a field as safe to display similar to how Rails used to allow html in ERB.
-The one caveat is the method must be in a block that allows this unwrapping.
+My thought process is to mark a field as safe to display similar to how Rails allows HTML in a view template.
+The one caveat is the method must be in a block that allows this unwrapping or an error is thrown.
 No problem, right?

-So, I create a nice mixin for controllers that allows me to mark actions as safely exposing person information.
+So, I create a nice mixin for controllers that allows me to mark actions as safely exposing personal information.

 {% highlight ruby %}
 # app/controllers/persons_controller.rb